-- 1. Provided me with information regarding all aspects of the evaluation of my performance throughout the student teaching experience.
-B, A, A, D, A, A - 2.
-Clarified any confusion I verbalized regarding documentation of my performance.
+1. Provided me with information regarding all aspects of the evaluation of my performance throughout the student teaching experience.
+B, A, A, D, A, A performance.
+C, A, A, F, A, A

+2. Clarified any confusion I verbalized regarding documentation of my

 - 3. Helped me to develop a positive working relationship with the cooperating mentor teacher (CMT).
 B, A, B, E, B, A - 4.
-When I asked, provided me with assistance and support in dealing with the CMT.
+When I asked, provided me with assistance and support in dealing with the visits A, A, A, E, A, A